linakramerr/jmed/README.md

 This package can be used for mediation analysis with repeatedly measured mediators and survival outcomes.
 The jm_mediate() function computes total, direct, and indirect effects over time from a joint model object (fit in JMbayes2).
-The function implements a g-computation approach, broadly following Zheng & Liu (2021).
+It is a g-computation approach, broadly following Zheng & Liu (2021).

 ---